MTD ITSA delayed by two years

 Unincorporated (non-limited companies) businesses will need to sign up to MTD for ITSA in advance of their digital start date.
 The digital start date is the date from which a business must keep digital records and make quarterly submissions.

-For property businesses the digital start date is 6 April 2024 (*).
+For affected property businesses the digital start date is 6 April 2026 (*).

 Quarterly updates

-All taxpayers within MTD for ITSA will have to submit quarterly updates for the same quarters to 5 July, 5 October, 5 January and 5 April with reporting deadline exactly one month later.
+All taxpayers within MTD for ITSA will have to submit quarterly updates for the same quarters to 5 July, 5 October, 5 January and 5 April with reporting deadline one month and two days later.
 Calendar months can instead be used i.e. 30 June, 30 September, 31 December and 31 March, though the quarterly update filing dates remain the same.

 HMRC defines these as: “An electronic submission of summary totals for specified categories from the digital records of each business on a quarterly basis from the software to HMRC.”

-Quarterly updates are due one month after the end of the quarter.
+Quarterly updates are due just over one month after the end of the quarter, on the 7th of the month following the quarter-end.
 The quarterly filing deadlines for all unincorporated businesses filing under MTD for ITSA will be as follows:

 A taxpayer may elect to report their quarterly updates for calendar quarters.
 However, the reporting deadlines will still remain the same and will therefore as follows: